Sue Scott is a versatile character actor who is well-known in the public radio world as well as the Twin Cities theater

 The storyline unfolds through radio theater satire, original songs and inspiring conversations with women who share their personal stories of overcoming obstacles.

-The latest episode of my new podcast, Island of Discarded Women, is here!
-Plus, I’ll be opening in a new play, Sisters of Peace, on March 23rd.
+More episodes of my new podcast, Island of Discarded Women, are on their way with a live taping at a cool new venue on June 9th!
+Plus, I’ll be performing in a fun, wacky play for the MN Fringe Festival this August!
 Check out all of the details in the Up Next sections of both the Theater and Podcast pages!